thoughtbot/noisy-animals-kata/README.md

 - Do you make git commits as you make your changes?
 - How often do you run the tests?
 What if you could only run them once every 10 minutes?
 Or 30 minutes?
 - What would it take to run the tests every time you changed a line of `noisy_animal.rb`?
-- Is it easier to ad the new animals before or after cleaning up the code?
+- Is it easier to add the new animals before or after addressing some of the problems?